Morten Farum House: 17th century

 When Frederiksstaden was founded in 1750, it was initially envisioned as a district for the nobility and the city's most wealthy merchants.
 It soon proved difficult to sell the lots and some of them were therefore sold to well-to-do craftsmen.
 One of these, Morten Farum, a klein smith, purchased the lot at the corner of Amaliegade and Fredericiagade (now Amaliegade No. 21).
 Christian Frederik von Levetzau, who had recently started the construction of one of the four Amalienborg mansions (now Christian VIII's Palace, found his new neighbor "unsuitable", and therefore lodged a complaint to the king.
 The situation was solved by moving Morten Farum a little further down the street to what is now No. 21A.

 Morten Farum started out by constructing a rear wing on his new property in 1751.
 It was in 1754-1755 finally followed by a more stately building towards the street built to designs by Nicolai Eigtved (1701-1754).
 Farum's property was listed in the new cadastre of 1756 as No. 71 CC.
 It was marked on Christian Gedde's 1757 cadastral map of St. Ann's East Quarter as No. 334.

-The was acquired by ship captain Friedrich Christian Bentzen.
+It was acquired by ship captain Friedrich Christian Bentzen.